-First 5 Forever (formerly Best Start) is a universal family literacy program aimed at supporting stronger language and literacy environments for young children from 0–5 years and their families.
-First 5 Forever will directly support parents and primary caregivers to be confident as the child’s first and most important teacher, and will provide parents with increased access to resources they need through public libraries and the First 5 Forever website.
+First 5 Forever is about improving the outcomes for all Queensland children aged 0-5 years by supporting confidence around communication and learning through everyday experiences.
+First 5 Forever will directly support parents and primary caregivers to be confident as the child’s first and most important educator, and will provide parents with increased access to resources they need through public libraries and the First 5 Forever website.

 - The Australian Early Development Census data for 2012 shows that 26.2% of Queensland children are developmentally vulnerable or at risk on one or more developmental domains – including language and cognitive skills.
 Queensland ranks sixth behind the other states.

 - Approximately 62,000 children were born in Queensland last year.

 - 36% of Queensland parents of 0–2-year-olds do not regularly read to their children or participate in informal learning 4.

 - 52% of Queensland parents of 3–8-year-olds do not regularly read to their children or participate in informal learning 5.

 - Current research shows that the parents and caregivers’ role in supporting their child’s literacy and language development in their very early years is not well understood in Queensland.

 - Vocabulary at age 4 is highly correlated to reading comprehension in year 4.

 - Research shows that children surrounded by daily activities such as reading, storytelling, singing and sharing rhymes will experience more comprehensive vocabulary, language and cognitive development before they start formal kindergarten and school programs.